mieky/we-love-cake/README.md

 A simple "days since cake was last had" app with Typescript and React.

-I won't lie to you, it was a pain in the ass to get the most basic stuff working.
-Damn, this machine is picky!
+Requires NodeJS 4.0+.
 To get it running, you would do something like:

     npm install -g typings
     npm install
     typings install
-    npm run build
+    npm run server-dev
-    open build/index.html
+    open localhost:3000

 ## Acknowledgements